Installation - Stand alone cluster

 Create the storagenode statefulset.
 This contains the information for replication count for the storagenode pods.

-kubectl apply -f "https://raw.githubusercontent.com/microstream-one/microstream-cluster-kubernetes-files/refs/tags/v1.0.0/storagenode_statefulset.yaml"
+kubectl apply -f "https://raw.githubusercontent.com/microstream-one/microstream-cluster-kubernetes-files/refs/tags/$VERSION/storagenode_statefulset.yaml"

-.
+Check that the created resource exists with kubectl get pod.
 It’s fully up and running when it says Ready 1/1

-If something goes wrong, check the event log with kubectl describe statefulset/storagenode
+If something goes wrong, check the event log with kubectl describe statefulset/storagenode (at the bottom)

-Check the stdout/stderr logs of the init container with kubectl logs -c prepare-storagenode statefulset/storagenode
+Check the stdout/stderr logs of the init container with kubectl logs -c prepare-storagenode statefulset/storagenode.

 Check the normal logs with kubectl logs -c storagenode statefulset/storagenode